-Our first boar was so aggressive that we slaughtered him as soon as he reached market weight.
+Our first boar was so aggressive that we slaughtered him when he reached market weight.
 Before that, he bit several people, including myself.

 In contrast, our current boar is a pushover.
 A quick scratch behind the ears, and he rolls over like a dog looking for a belly scratch.

-What makes pigs aggressive?
-Pigs are naturally aggressive.
-They use violence to establish dominance within their social group or protect a valuable resource.
+Are pigs aggressive to humans?
+Pigs are naturally aggressive, whether to humans or other animals.
+Pigs use violence to establish dominance within their social group or protect a valuable resource.
 A pig that’s aggressive towards people is potentially dangerous.
-Such behavior needs to be corrected quickly through socialization, training, and improved nutrition and pen design.
+Such behavior must be corrected quickly through socialization, training, and improved nutrition and pen design.

 Pigs become aggressive and engage in violent fights when mixing with unfamiliar animals.
 This type of aggression is usually short-lived, lasting between 24 to 48 hours.
 Once the pigs have established their social hierarchy, the fighting soon subsides.
 Any lack or scarcity of vital resources like space, water, or feed will aggravate the animal’s natural aggression.
 Situations like these lead to increased competition and fierce conflicts.